GDP per capita in Luxembourg

 Get a sample report showing our regional, country and commodities data and analysis.

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-In May, the number of unemployed workers stood at 15,124, down 2.2% from April’s result, while the seasonally-adjusted unemployment rate ticked up to 5.5% (April: +5.4%) to match that of the same month last year.
+In October, the number of unemployed workers stood at 15,036, up 2.3% from September’s result, while the seasonally-adjusted unemployment rate remained unchanged from September’s 5.3%.

 Consumer prices dipped 0.1% month-on-month in October, following a 0.2% fall in September.

 In September, the number of unemployed workers stood at 14,692, down 4.4% from August’s result, while the seasonally-adjusted unemployment rate edged down to 5.3% from 5.4% a month prior.

 Growth accelerated to 3.7% year-on-year in the second quarter, marking the highest print in a year, following the first quarter’s downwardly revised 1.0% expansion (previously reported: +1.6% year-on-year).